benja-wu/mini-sharing/2023/06-05_stategy_and_visitor_patterns.md

 * We need to find a way for more reasonable way to change the exist code base for new features.

-* Ioslation code changing makes sure more reliable and less bugs during the developments.
+* Isolation code changing makes sure more reliable and less bugs during the developments.

 * The design patterns provide clear ways to handle complex interactions between objects, allowing developers to make changes with fewer unintended side effects, and making the code more robust, flexible, and maintainable.